Quantum tomography explains quantum mechanics: Introduction

+If the density operator is normalized to intensity one the response rates $p_k$ form a discrete probability measure.
+In this case we refer to the response rates as \bfi{response probabilities} and to the quantum value of $A$ as the \bfi{quantum expectation} of $A$.
+The statistical responses of a quantum detector define the \bfi{statistical expectation}

 of any function $f(a_k)$ of the scale values.
+It is easy to deduce from the main result the following version of \bfi{Born's rule} \bfi{(BR)}: {\em The statistical expectation of the measurement results equals the quantum expectation of the measured quantity.} Moreover, the quantum expectations of the quantum measure constitute the probability measure characterizing the response.

-As always in statistics, this statistical expectation is operationally approximated by finite sample means of $f(a)$, where $a$ ranges over a sequence of actually measured values.
+This version of Born's rule applies without idealization to results of arbitrary quantum measurements.
+As always in statistics, the statistical expectation is operationally approximated by finite sample means of $f(a)$, where $a$ ranges over a sequence of actually measured values.
 However, the exact statistical expectation is an abstraction of this; it works with a nonoperational probabilistic limit of infinitely many measured values, so that the replacement of relative sample frequencies by probabilities is justified.
-If we introduce the \bfi{quantum expectation}